 Simple makes me happy, especially when working with kids.
-This super simple Gold Slime holds a special place in my heart because it only uses 3 or 4 ingredients.
+This particular slime holds a special place in my heart because it only uses 3 or 4 ingredients.
 Plus, it’s just beautiful!

-Creepy Crawly Slime is fun to make when teaching an insect or bug theme.
-We put all kinds of bug toys into ours, but it would also be fun to add fake flowers to.
+We put all kinds of bug and worm toys into ours, but it would also be fun to add fake flowers to.

 I have to admit, I love glitter.
 This New Year’s Eve slime is super duper sparkly with it, and I love that!